 Despite its ease of use, MemberPress packs in a ton of features.
 It can do many things that lesser membership software solutions would never touch.
 For example, it offers true integration with payment gateways, automated creation of pricing pages, full filesystem-level protection of downloadable files, and advanced features like Amazon Web Services integration.

 MemberPress even includes a built-in add-on, MemberPress Courses, that allows you to create and sell online courses quickly and easily.

 We push out regular, automatic updates to MemberPress.

 MemberPress is actively maintained and is under constant development.
 This means you'll benefit from our team's OCD-level focus on rolling out new, innovative features, and pushing out bug fixes and security patches whenever they crop up.

 We're invested in your success.

-Along with MemberPress, we provide extensive documentation in our user manual to help you get your site setup the way you want.
-If you have issues beyond the information in our documentation, then you can always contact our support team.
+Along with MemberPress, we provide extensive documentation in our user manual to help you get your site set up the way you want.
+If you have issues beyond the information in our documentation, you can always contact our support team.

 All you need to do is read through our testimonials to see that our support is rock-star level.
 Part of the reason our support is so good is that our support team is made up of actual developers who have helped people out of all kinds of “sticky” situations.